ENNEAGRAM TYPE 5

 A Type Five character is in danger of becoming an eccentric, nihilistic recluse who is isolated from reality.
 They may become unstable, argumentative and self-destructive, with reduced empathy for others, and may both reject and repel all forms of social attachment.
 Their ideas may be both obsessive and frightening, and they may try and force their beliefs on others.
 The character may lose their sense of reality and become more and more isolated, seeking false safety in their own knowledge and thoughts.

-The unhealthy Type Five individual may be prone to psychosis, delusions, phobias., and suicide.
+The unhealthy Type Five individual may be prone to psychosis, delusions, phobias, and suicide.
 They are likely to neglect physical and psychological self-care.

 DEVELOPING YOUR TYPE 5 CHARACTER: WORKED EXAMPLE

 Let’s say the one-line theme of your story is ‘you can’t truly understand the world without emotional connection’.
 You could make your main character a Type Five because they crave knowledge and understanding, and are also highly introverted and independent.
-They begin the story with the misbelief ‘I must stay away from others to gain true understanding of the world (the ‘lie’, or the opposite of the story’s theme).
+They begin the story with the misbelief ‘I must stay away from others to gain true understanding of the world' (the ‘lie’, or the opposite of the story’s theme).

 In the beginning the character may be isolated, eccentric, and thoroughly absorbed in their work.
-They do not take care of themselves, and they are rude and abrasive to others because they do not want connection and do not trust their knowledge and expertise.
+They do not take care of themselves, and they are rude and abrasive to others because they do not want connection and do not trust others' knowledge and expertise.
 Maybe they are a scientist in a university and are forced to attend a scientific conference to present their research.
 At the conference they meet a like-minded scientist in a related field and they form a rare connection.
 They become friends and allies, trusting each other and learning from each other, and each providing a different perspective as they passionately debate ideas.
 One of these debates leads to a ground-breaking scientific discovery which neither could have achieved without the other.

 If the protagonist is in a negative change arc then they may reject the friendship of the other scientist.
 They sink further and further into isolation and self-neglect, until they are no longer able to win funding to continue the research that excites and consumes them.

 This is just one example.
 Your theme may not suggest an obvious Enneagram type that ‘fits’, but it could be interesting to ‘try out’ your theme with protagonists and antagonists of different Enneagram types to see how these dynamics could impact your story and plot.
-Remember: a protagonist or antagonist (or any side character) could be any of the Enneagram types, and could grow or disintegrate within their type (or stay the same) during the course of the story.
+Remember: a protagonist or antagonist – or any side character – could be any of the Enneagram types, and could grow or disintegrate within their type – or stay the same – during the course of the story.

 TYPE 5 CHARACTERS IN WELL-KNOWN STORIES

-EXAMPLES FROM HARRY POTTER
+I HAVE REMOVED MY EXAMPLES FROM HARRY POTTER

-I do not agree with or condone any form of transphobia, and have not given a single penny to She-who-must-not-be-named since she outed herself.
-However, the story of Harry Potter helped me a lot as a child, and its characters remain some of the best known in the literary world.
-That is why I have chosen Harry Potter characters as examples in my discussion of the Enneagram, so that hopefully you can appreciate how the Enneagram might be used to help create strong, unique and conflicted characters.
-These categorisations are based on my own judgment and knowledge of the characters: please feel free to disagree (and let me know in the comments if you do!)
+I do not agree with or condone any form of transphobia (or other types of hate), and I have not given a single penny to She-Who-Must-Not-Be-Named since she outed herself.
+I originally included Harry Potter characters because the stories helped me a lot as a child, and because its characters remain some of the best known in the literary world.
+However, I cannot condone even using them as examples any longer.

 EXAMPLES FROM ENCANTO

 Encanto is one of my favourite films from recent times.
 The characters are unique and fascinating, and the arcs they undergo are powerful and relatable.
-Therefore, I have also used Encanto to provide examples of the different Enneagram types in character-based art.
+I have used Encanto to provide examples of how the different Enneagram types could be used to help create strong, unique and conflicted characters.

 DOLORES MADRIGAL

 Dolores is part of a large family and does not seem especially isolated.
-However, in observing her interactions with family members she doesn’t seem especially close to any of them, and acts in a slightly odd fashion around them, e.g. the nervous sound she makes when speaking with others.
+However, in observing her interactions with family members, she doesn’t seem especially close to any of them, and acts in a slightly odd fashion around them, e.g. the nervous sound she makes when speaking with others.

 RESOURCES